netbox-community/netbox-zero-to-hero/modules/2-setting-up-the-organization/2-setting-up-the-orgainzation.md

 3. Use the public [demo instance](https://demo.netbox.dev/) of NetBox

 ## The Organizational Data
-Our fictional company, TLE Consulting, is structured as follows:
+Our fictional organization, TLE Consulting, is structured as follows:

+### NetBox System Users
+TLE Consulting's two Network Engineers, Eric and Susan will be set up with their own user accounts as they will be the two main administrators of the NetBox System.

 ### Tenancy
 In NetBox most core objects can be associated with a tenant and this conveys ownership of the object.
 For example a managed service provider can associate network devices with individual customers.